UoW-CPC/rabbda-university-portal/README.md

 As it is described in the introduction in order to understand and build our solution we need to introduce several iterations.

 Each iteration focuses on a specific task and delivers a complete solution for this task.
 This demonstrations requires 5 iterations:
-1. Iteration 1 - Ingesting sqlite data to Hive and analyse them.
+1. Iteration 1 - Ingesting sqlite data to Hive and analyse them - Mentioned in the architecture.
-2. Iteration 2 - Ingesting postgres data HDFS and analyse them with Pig.
+2. Iteration 2 - Ingesting postgres data HDFS and analyse them with Pig - Mentioned in the architecture.
-3. Iteration 3 - Ingesting relational data by using Apache Sqoop.
+3. Iteration 5 - Sentiment analysis of students feedback - Experimental.
-4. Iteration 4 - Creating a workflow with Apache  Oozie to automate the above tasks.
+4. Iteration 3 - Ingesting relational data by using Apache Sqoop - Experimental.
-5. Iteration 5 - Sentiment analysis of students feedback.
+5. Iteration 4 - Creating a workflow with Apache  Oozie to automate the above tasks - Experimental.

 #### Iteration 1 - Ingesting sqlite data to Hive and analyse them